Pipeline Inspection, Surveying, and Analysis

-Pipelines and other man-made structures require ongoing monitoring and maintenance.
-Global Mapper and other Blue Marble Geographics programs provide methods to collect, edit, and share data pertaining to any planned or implemented infrastructure.
+Pipelines require ongoing inspection, surveying, and analysis for maintenance and optimum performance.
+Global Mapper and other Blue Marble Geographics programs provide methods to collect, edit, and share data pertaining to any planned or implemented pipeline infrastructure.

 The national network of oil and gas pipelines in the United States is continually expanding to accommodate the increasing demand for energy resources across the country.
 Looking at the network of natural gas pipelines at a national level provides an overview of this implemented infrastructure.
 However, viewing a specific pipeline or segment in a local context provides useful information for the businesses and residents in the immediate area.